WardBrian/ffi-examples/README.md

 [^1]: R has some extra weird limitations, but they're all things that you can work around if needed.

 - Language-specific options (`Python.h`, `pybind11`, etc.)
-  - Can be more powerful or convienent, but really only work for one language at a time.
+  - Can be more powerful or convenient, but really only work for one language at a time.

 - Common concerns[^2]
   - Error handling